sparkflows/sparkflows-docs/docs/user-guide/scheduler/index.rst

                c.
 Daily
                d.
 Weekly
                e.
 Montly
                f.
-Cron expression - Cron expression of the form can be used to schedule job in Sparkflows 0 0/15 * * * ? * This Cron will schedule the job every 15 minutes.
+Cron Expression:Cron expression of the form can be used to schedule job in Sparkflows ``0 0/15 * * * ? *`` This Cron will schedule the job every 15 minutes.

 2. **View Pipeline Schedules**